evmos/backend/CONTRIBUTING.md

 ### <span id="pr_targeting">PR Targeting</span>

-Ensure that you base and target your PR on the `development` branch.
+Ensure that you base and target your PR on the `main` branch.

-All feature additions should be targeted against `development`.
+All feature additions should be targeted against `main`.
 Bug fixes for an outstanding release candidate should be targeted against the release candidate branch.